Logo

 Prioritisation

-A facilitated session to distinguish must-haves from nice-to-haves, so that when no single system meets every requirement, you have a principled basis for the decision.
+Agreement on how to distinguish must-haves from nice-to-haves, so that when no single system meets every requirement, you have a principled basis for the decision.

 Sign-off and pack